imagames/scp-srv/README.md

 # scp-srv

-This script resolves wraps SCP and uses SRV records to resolve hosts and ports.
+This script wraps SCP and uses SRV records to resolve hosts and ports.

 To use: